mgates7/sudoku_solver/README.md

 CHANGES
 ---------------------------------------------------------------------------------------------------------------------------
 9/22 - Should now be able to solve all puzzles, including the infamous Inkala test.
-Program needs to run overnight however.
+Takes several hours for the Inkala test, however.

 FUTURE ENHANCEMENTS